-Being aware of some of the limitations of the Legacy POS system is a worthy reason for you to consider the transformation.
-Here are various criterias to choose a good cloud-based system.
+Being aware of some of the limitations of the legacy POS system is a worthy reason for you to consider the transformation.
+Here are various criteria for choosing a good cloud-based system.

-Subjectively, you need to consider factors such as the needs of your business, what industry your business is in (F&B, fashion, retail, professional service), how many employees, what features do you need.
+Subjectively, you need to consider factors such as the needs of your business, the industry your business is in (F&B, fashion, retail, professional service), how many employees you have, and what features you need.

-Objectively, you can choose a Cloud-based based on the price, the features that the provider promises to bring.
-In addition, you should read more reviews of used customers, read more articles comparing popular POS software on today’s better to have a better understanding of the products.
+Objectively, you can choose a cloud-based system based on the price, and the features that the provider promises to bring.
+In addition, you should read more reviews from used customers, and read more articles comparing popular POS software on today’s market to have a better understanding of the products.

 Specifically, how to get the right cloud-based POS system that you need, we will see you in the next Beehexa article!